lorenzo85/coffe-machine/README.md

 - The app uses a Priority queue with FIFO policy for same priorities values.
 - The app uses Swing for the UI
+- The app uses Google Guice as dependency injection framework
+- JUnit for tests

 Building the project
 ========================